-Watch Chris Cuomo talk to Dennis Rodman live on CNN's New Day at 8 a.m.
-ET Friday
+- Chris Cuomo will talk with Dennis Rodman during CNN's New Day on Friday

 I am not looking to spar about his "friend," the much-maligned ruler of North Korea, or to debate the merits of basketball diplomacy in that country when I sit down to talk with him live Friday morning.

 Dennis can speak to an issue that is a bigger threat to our country than Kim Jong Un: addiction.

 Rodman may be in the fight of and for his life, and it is a battle all too familiar these days.

 I want to talk to him about that, his recent bottom, what has kept him from sobriety.
 And hopefully he is willing to talk about the challenges and the benefits of rehab, as readily as he discusses the virtues of his despot "friend."